thomas-zahner/lychee-all/README.md

 A collection of use-cases and scripts to make [lychee] compatible with additional file formats.

+**Your use-case or file format is not yet documented?
+Feel free to file an issue or create a PR!**

 Out of the box lychee supports HTML, Markdown and plain text formats.
 More precisely, HTML files are parsed as HTML5 with the use of the [html5ever] parser.
 Markdown files are treated as [CommonMark] with the use of [pulldown-cmark].